-Price-to-Earnings (P/E) ratio is commonly used to know valuation of a share of the company.
-It gives us the current share price in the market in reference to it’s per share earnings.
+- Price-to-Earnings (P/E) ratio is commonly used to know the valuation of a share of the company.
+It gives us the current share price in the market in reference to its per-share earnings.

-A high P/E indicates that the stock is priced relatively high to its earnings, and companies with higher P/E therefore seem more expensive.
-However, this measure, as well as other financial ratios, needs to be compared to similar companies within the same sector or to its own historical P/E.
+- A high P/E indicates that the stock is priced relatively high to its earnings, and companies with higher P/E, therefore, seem more expensive.
+However, this measure, as well as other financial ratios, needs to be compared to similar companies within the same sector or to their own historical P/E.

 P/E Ratio = 50 / 10

 The company’s ratio is 5 times.
 This means that investors will get 5 rupees (if sold in the market) for every rupee they have invested.

 5] Price-to-Book (P/B) Ratio –

 - A Price-to-Book (P/B) ratio is used to compare a stock’s market value to its book value.
 This ratio gives a certain idea of whether you are paying a too high a price for the stock as it denotes what would be the leftover value if the company was to wind up today.